The convexity of optimal transport-based waveform inversion for certain structured velocity models: Numerical Results

 \section{Numerical Results}

 We continue with the velocity model studied in \Cref{subsection:2d_velocity_model}.
 We compute both the $L^2$ and $W_2$ distance and compare the convexity of the two objective functions in $(a,b)$, as shown in \Cref{fig:L2 Distance Plot,fig:Single W2 Convexity Plot}.
 The source wave function is of the form $f(t) = e^{-\alpha(t-5)^2}$ and we consider $\alpha\in\{2,10,100\}$.
 Here, $(a^*,b^*) = (1,2)$ and $\gamma = 10^{-6}$.
 We can consider the observed data to be of the form $A(X,a,b)f(t-T(X,a,b))$ because the velocity is a continuous function of the depth.
+To ensure that the wave data is compactly supported, we use the time range $[0,50]$ to compute the squared $W_2$ distance.

 While the squared $W_2$ distance appears to be mostly convex for $\alpha\in\{2,10,100\}$, the squared $L^2$ norm is certainly nonconvex.
 The plot of the squared $L^2$ norm has large flat regions with a steep incline closer to where the $L^2$ norm is minimized, as shown in \Cref{fig:L2 Amplitude Plot 2,fig:L2 Amplitude Plot 10,fig:L2 Amplitude Plot 100}.
 Although the squared $L^2$ norm is nonconvex, by decreasing the value of $\alpha$ we increase the size of the convex region around $(a^*,b^*)$ of the squared $L^2$ norm.
 As the graph of the source function becomes sharper (\Cref{fig:Source function plots}), so does the graph of the squared $L^2$ norm.
 The squared $W_2$ distance, on the other hand, is relatively flat throughout the entire domain and does not have a steep incline closer to the minimum, as shown in \Cref{fig:W2 Amplitude Plot 2,fig:W2 Amplitude Plot 10,fig:W2 Amplitude Plot 100}.
 Thus, the squared $W_2$ distance should be convex on a much larger region containing the minimum.
 The squared $W_2$ distance is also highly insensitive to the choice of source function, and this suggests that the squared $W_2$ distance can be used to solve various seismic inversion problems, in contrast with the squared $L^2$ norm.